-The median for species of all other ecosystem preferences is close to, or less than, 20, as many of these species have more reduced distribution or are less mobile (e.g. Solea solea, Panulirus argus) (Fig. 3).
+The median for species of all other ecosystem preferences is close to, or less than, 20, as many of these species have narrower/smaller distributions or are less mobile (e.g. Solea solea, Panulirus argus) (Fig. 3).
 However, less distributed species must not be ignored.
 The world of fisheries is highly connected trough larvae dispersal (27) and so, even centralized populations could be supplying populations thousands of kilometers away (27).
 Moreover, many coastal communities, specially in developing regions, and highly dependent on fishing local fish (e.g. reef fish) for food security and improved livelihoods (28, 29).
 For example, from the top five countries fishing transboundary reef - associated species (Fig. 3B), Indonesia, Malaysia and the Philippines are among the highest fish consumption per capita in the world with 20, 60 and 40 kg per year, respectively (30).

 Our study identifies the current species shared by two or more coastal nations and highlights the importance of these species in terms of global capture and revenue from wild fisheries.
 Our results show that captures and revenues from shared species are higher than previously estimated and particularly important to countries in Northern America and Eastern Asia.
 This result highlights the importance of these fisheries and their potential contribution to regional food security and wellbeing.
 Moreover, the vast majority of transboundary species are harvest at low rates with no geographic variation.
 Previous work has found that collaboration will result in better outcomes for shared marine resources.
 Thus, countries should pay specific attention in the management of the identified transboundary stocks potentially creating collaborative management plans.
 Identifying existing transboundary species is the first step towards joint management frameworks that are precautionary, strive for sustainability, and can be flexible to accommodate the uncertain future driven by climate change.